CI/CD Pipeline Explained (2025): Stages, Secrets, Environments, Rollouts & Metrics

 Continuous Deployment

-Automatically releasing to production when the pipeline passes all checks.
+Automatically deploying to production when the pipeline passes.

 Artifact